r00t-3xp10it/backdoorppt/README.md

-    Simple script that allow users to add a ms-word icon to one existing executable.exe (using resource-hacker as backend appl) and a ruby onelinner command that will hidde the .exe extension and add the word doc .ppt extension to the end of file name.
+    Simple script that allow users to add a ms-word icon to one existing executable.exe (using resource-hacker as backend appl) and a ruby onelinner command that will hidde the .exe extension and add the word doc .ppt extension to the end of the file name.

     "backdoor transformed final name: resumeexe.ppt"